Genetic history of Europe: Autosomal DNA

-Two whole-genome studies of the two Eastern European populations in Ukraine (Ukrainians from Ukraine) and Russia (Russians from Russia) showed genomic diversity from this region has not been represented in the previous genomic surveys, as studies in Europe are mostly biased towards the populations in the western part of the continent.
-Within Russia, Komi people that live in the north eastern part of the country, and are part of the Uralic language family that also includes Finns, form a pole of genetic diversity that is distinct from other populations, and characterized by a higher European hunter-gatherer (WHG) and Ancient North Eurasian ancestry.
+Two whole-genome studies of the two Eastern European populations in Ukraine (Ukrainians from Ukraine) and Russia (Russians from Russia) showed genomic diversity, which has not been represented in the previous genomic surveys, as studies in Europe are mostly biased towards the populations in the western part of the continent.
+Within Russia, Komi people, who live in the northeastern regions and are part of the Uralic language family that also includes Finns, form a pole of genetic diversity that is distinct from other populations, and characterized by a higher European hunter-gatherer (WHG) and Ancient North Eurasian ancestry.

-According to geneticist David Reich, based on ancient human genomes that his laboratory sequenced in 2016, Europeans descend from a mixture of four West-Eurasian ancestral components, namely WHG (Western Hunter-gatherers), EHG (Eastern Hunter-gatherers), Neolithic farmers from the Levant/Anatolia as well as from Neolithic farmers from Iran (often summarized as "EEF"; Early European farmers), in varying degrees.
+According to geneticist David Reich, based on ancient human genomes that his laboratory sequenced in 2016, Europeans descend from a mixture of four West-Eurasian ancestral components, namely WHG (western hunter-gatherers), EHG, Neolithic farmers from the Levant/Anatolia as well as from Neolithic farmers from Iran (often summarized as "EEF"; early European farmers), in varying degrees.

 Siberian geneflow is found among several Uralic-speaking European ethnic groups.
 This Siberian component is itself a composition of Ancient North Eurasian and East Asian-related ancestry from Eastern Siberia, maximized among Evenks and Evens or Nganasans.
-The spread of this ancestry is linked by some geneticists to the dispersal of Uralic languages, others however maintain that the Uralic languages spreaded prior to the arrival of Siberian geneflow, which is a secondary source of diversity within Uralic-speaking populations.
-Genetic data points to a Western Siberian hunter-gatherer origin of the observed Siberian geneflow among Uralic-speaking groups.
+The spread of this ancestry is linked by some geneticists to the dispersal of Uralic languages, others however maintain that the Uralic languages spread prior to the arrival of Siberian geneflow, which is a secondary source of diversity within Uralic-speaking populations.
+Genetic data points to a western Siberian hunter-gatherer origin of the observed Siberian geneflow among Uralic-speaking groups.
 Western Siberian hunter-gatherers were characterized by high Ancient North Eurasian ancestry and lower amounts of Eastern Siberian admixture.
 Genetic data on Volga Tatars or Chuvash, found among "Western Turkic speakers, like Chuvash and Volga Tatar, the East Asian component was detected only in low amounts (~ 5%)".

-East Asian ancestry is found at low frequency among some Europeans.
-According to one study, Germans, French people and Britons carry anywhere from 1% to 3.8%.
-Russians and Finns were found to have significantly higher East Asian admixture, around 13%.
-East Asian ancestry was acquired around 1800 years ago in Finns (2nd century AD), while the admixture in Russians is traced back to around 1300 years ago (8th century AD).
-The Lipka Tatars, a Turkic minority in Belarus carry around ~30% East Eurasian ancestry.